-Introduction (15 minutes)
+Introduction (10 minutes)

-- 1. Begin with a brief discussion about making choices and decisions as a group. - 2.
-Introduce the concept of elections by showing visual aids depicting the election process in a simple manner. - 3.
-Use simplified language to explain the purpose of elections in choosing leaders and making decisions.
+- 1. Begin with a brief discussion about making decisions together as a group.
+Use examples from the classroom or playground to illustrate the concept. - 2.
+Introduce the concept of elections as a way for people to make decisions together by voting for their leaders. - 3.
+Emphasize the idea of everyone having a voice in the decision-making process.